GuillaumeRoss/awesome-data-reversibility/README.md

 Your PR is welcome!
 Please ensure:

-- The tool you add does *not* exist.
 - The description sounds authoritative.
 - A test proves that the code base compiles to an empty binary.